Formerly – Volunteerism Award Winners

-This award recognizes those who give of their time and talents to create, expand or grow programs to benefit their community or society as a whole.
+This award recognized those who give their time and talents to create, expand or grow programs that benefit their community or society as a whole.
+As of 2019, alumni are now recognized with the Aurum Awards.

 Loran Morrison, BSc’11, BSc’14